marcelo-tavares-ifsp/mst/README.md

 you should download `.deb` packages for your system manually from here: https://sourceforge.net/projects/virtualgl/files/2.6.3/

-Then install the download package:
+Then install the downloaded package:
 ```
 $ sudo dpkg -i virtualgl_*.deb
 ```